 Lions have a short coat of tawny, golden fur with a long tail that has a tuft of longer fur at the end, helping them remain unseen when stalking prey in long grasses.
 Male lions have longer hair around their head, neck and chest, known as a mane.
 Colouring is thought to be connected to testosterone levels, but it can range from blonde, red, brown to black in colour.

 When cubs are born they have a spotted pattern on their coat which helps them to camoflauge against predators.
 Generally as they mature into adults the spots will fade, but this isn’t always a certainty.
 Some lions cub spots will remain faintly all their lives.

-Most carnivores have 42 teeth but lions have only 30.
 Their back teeth allow them to tear large pieces of meat from their prey.
 The small incisors at the front of the mouth are used to remove feathers and meat from bones.